 Aloe vera is naturalised around the world and is common in cultivation.
 It is not considered to be threatened.

 Aloe vera is easy to cultivate, with no special requirements.
 It should be grown in a well-draining gritty mix.
 The compost should be soaked when watering during the growing season, and allowed to dry out between waterings.
 It can be grown in a cool/warm glasshouse and put outside for the summer.
 Plants can offset profusely, so propagation is by potting up offsets.

 Collecting aloe leaf exudate for chemical evaluation in the Jodrell Laboratory at Kew (Photo: Olwen Grace)

 Aloe vera at Kew

-Kew's aloes can be seen in the Princess of Wales Conservatory.
+Aloe vera, and other Aloe species, can be seen growing in the Princess of Wales Conservatory.

 Behind the scenes, scientists in the Herbarium and Jodrell Laboratory at Kew have been carrying out research on Aloe vera and its relatives in the genus Aloe for decades and have published on topics such as the chemistry of the leaves, taxonomy, hybridisation, genetics and leaf surface sculpturing.